hugopoggetti/cryptography-suite/README.md

 ## TODO
 - [x] fix results differing with pdf for xor ?
+- [x] fix results differing with pdf for aes?
-- [ ] fix results differing with pdf for aes?
+- [ ] fix results differing with pdf for pgp?
 - [ ] unit test and test coding style with ci
 - [x] check result when open libcipher.so
 - [ ] unit tests on parser maybe